selfcustody/krux/README.md

 - https://github.com/SeedSigner/seedsigner for Raspberry Pi (Zero)
 - https://github.com/diybitcoinhardware/f469-disco for the F469-Discovery board

+# Contributing
+Issues and pull requests welcome!
+Let's make this as good as it can be.

 # Support the Project
-If you would like to help support the project, BTC is kindly accepted!
+If you would like to support the project, BTC is kindly accepted!

 `19f8HVt8LZKzBv8CuBYnxCqn5sd75V658J`